List of Free Online Poetry Courses, Workshops and Classes

 Free courses in poetry that don't require students to register or pay tuition are plentiful online.
 These courses won't result in college credit, though.
 Students who would rather earn credit for the courses they take might consider online resources that charge a nominal fee in exchange for access to courses.
 These fee-based courses can prepare students to earn college credit.
 Study.com offers a fee-based distance learning program that features engaging and short video lessons and self-assessment quizzes.
-Both of these training options help students earn college credit.
+Both of these training options help students began to earn college credit.

 Students who want to explore poetry can take English 101: English Literature, which offers some courses in poetry along with courses on major English literary periods and works.
 Some chapters from this course include:

 - Literary Terms and Analysis - Get an overview of major literary movements and learn about literary theory, poetry terms and test-taking strategies.

-- Romantic Poetry in English Literature Get details on major works by such poets as Samuel Taylor Coleridge, Lord Byron, Percy Shelley, John Keats, William Blake and William Wordsworth.
+- Romantic Poetry in English Literature - Get details on major works by such poets as Samuel Taylor Coleridge, Lord Byron, Percy Shelley, John Keats, William Blake and William Wordsworth.

-- Victorian Literature Topics covered in this chapter include Robert Browning's poems and his poetic monologue, Alfred Lord Tennyson's poetic works and Gerard Manley Hopkins' poems.
+- Victorian Literature - Topics covered in this chapter include Robert Browning's poems and his poetic monologue, Alfred Lord Tennyson's poetic works and Gerard Manley Hopkins' poems.